gitter-lab/metl-sim/README.md

 ## Running with HTCondor

-The main steps for setting up a Rosettafy HTCondor run are:
+The main steps for setting up a metl-sim HTCondor run are:
-1. Package a minimal distribution of Rosetta and upload it to SQUID ([rosetta_minimal.py](code/rosetta_minimal.py))
+1. Package a minimal distribution of Rosetta and upload it to SQUID or OSDF ([rosetta_minimal.py](code/rosetta_minimal.py))
-2. Package the Python environment and upload it to SQUID
+2. Package the Python environment and upload it to SQUID or OSDF
 3. Prepare a PDB file for use with Rosetta ([prepare.py](code/prepare.py))
 4. Generate a list of variants for which you want to compute energies ([variants.py](code/variants.py))
 5. Prepare an HTCondor run ([condor.py](code/condor.py))